imgly/imgly-sdk-html5/README.md

   </a>
 </p>

-## img.ly Photo Editor SDK for HTML5.
+## img.ly PhotoEditor SDK for HTML5.
 The img.ly HTML5 SDK is a **fully customisable** photo editor which you can integrate into your HTML5 app within minutes.
 It contains the most important photo editing tools;
 Auto-Enhance, Crop, Rotate, Focus, Brightness, Contrast, Saturation, and more.